myang/coursera-tf-developer/README.md

 # intro-tf-coursera
-learn TensorFlow by taking online course "Introduction to TensorFlow for AI"
+Learn TensorFlow by taking online course "Introduction to TensorFlow for AI".
+The goal is to pass the Google TensorFlow Developer Certificate exame after the course.